Seamlessly tracking land information from the first contact with landowners to property acquisition to long-term stewardship

 What Does it Cost?

-Columbia Land Trust and Tall Oaks will be continuing to refine costs to cover the cost of maintaining Ouzel while making it accessible to as many land trusts as possible.
-The current annual fee for Ouzel is $2,500, with no limit on the number of users or number of properties.
+Columbia Land Trust and Tall Oaks will be continuing to refine costs to cover the maintenance of Ouzel while making it accessible to as many land trusts as possible.
+The current annual subscription fee is $2,500, with no limit on the number of users or number of properties.

 How to Keep in Touch With Progress

-To learn more about Ouzel’s functionality, watch our recent Ouzel presentation.
+To learn more about Ouzel’s functionality, watch one of our recently recorded webinars or attend an upcoming one.

 To stay connected, fill out this brief survey.
 The information collected in this survey will help us understand what kinds of organizations are interested in Ouzel and allow us to stay in touch with interested parties.
-If you have additional questions or would like to explore subscribing, contact Natural Area Manager Jennifer Zarnoch.
+If you have additional questions, would like to schedule a demo, or would like to explore subscribing, contact Natural Area Manager Jennifer Zarnoch.